The Fire Firm

 We know all the inns and outs of the standards, are aware of the background information regarding many decisions that have been taken for the revision of the standard and well aware of the intention of the task group decisions.
 With this we can help you take decisions on your future testing program in order to offer you the widest field of application of test results with the least amount of testing.

-The Fire Firm can also provide a training course for the practical use of the current test standard for penetration seals, EN 1366-3, and the revision of this standard which is being finalised at the moment.
+The Fire Firm can also provide a training course for the practical use of the current test standard for penetration seals, EN 1366-3:2009, and the revision of this standard which will be published in June 2022.
+The changes between these standards are quite extensive.
 In a 1 or 2 day course we can guide you through the possibilities and impossibilities of the standard, exemplified by a powerpoint presentation.
 To make it very practical for you we include a lot of exercises where you need to make use of the standard.

 Test Program for Approval or Certification